 I try to keep my library well-stocked while still leaving room for others to leave books.
 For obvious reasons, the circulation is higher in the summer months than in winter.
 Either way, I try to check it once a week and occasionally remove books that don’t seem to be circulating.
 They are added to my ever-growing stockpile of books that I then put back into the library at a later date or stick in another library in my neighborhood.

 Vandalism is common among little free libraries.
 I’ve been lucky enough that the exterior of my library has never been marked or damaged.
-However, for some reason, people like to steal the little autograph book that I put in there for patrons to leave messages or just sign their name and date so that I can keep track of when people visit.
-Twice this book has been stolen from my library, and that has prevented me from adding a third.
+However, for some reason, people liked to steal the little autograph book that I used put in there for patrons to leave messages or just sign their name and date so that I can keep track of when people visit.
+Twice this book was stolen from my library, and that has prevented me from adding a third.
 Walkers and bus stop commuters also like to use it as a trash bin to store old papers or wrappers that they want to get rid of.
 But I’ll take those inconveniences over significant damage any day.

 Decorating for holidays

 I also like to decorate my library for the holidays.
 On Halloween, I wrap it in pumpkin strings and add gel stickers to the window.
 At Christmas I decorate in Christmas-light shaped beads and bows.
 One year, I wrapped some books and DVD’s in wrapping paper.
 On the outside, I wrote clues as to what was inside, and patrons could take them as gifts.
 Sometimes I add wrapped candy, and year round I leave mini erasers for people to take.
+I’ve even left tomatoes from my garden inside which people seem to happily scoop up.

 Tips for starting your Little Free Library